 In case of actively managed equity funds, the issue of expenses is more complicated.
 The wide divergence of returns between 'good' and 'bad' funds makes the expense ratio secondary.
 But here too, if you find two similar funds, the expense ratio can be a good differentiator.
 Perhaps, more important is the fact that expenses are charged at all times.
 Whether a fund generates positive or negative returns, expenses are always there.

-Recently, funds have launched institutional plans for big-ticket investors, where the expense ratio is relatively lower than normal funds.
-This is because the cost of servicing is low due to larger investment amount, which means lower expenses.
-Overall, before venturing into any fund just check out this important number.
-A lower expense ratio does not necessarily mean that it is a better-managed fund.
+Before venturing into any fund, the expense ratio is something you want to check.
+Bear in mind that a lower expense ratio does not necessarily mean that it is a better-managed fund.
 A good fund is one that delivers good return with minimal expenses.